Ethereotek/NAPs/README.md

-# NAPs - Named Operators for TouchDesigner
+# NAPs - Named Operators & Parameters for TouchDesigner

 ## Introduction

-NAPs provides similar functionality as TD's built in `Global OP Shortcuts` for any family of operators.
-You simply create a short alias for the operator, then you can access it from anywhere in your network via `op.NAPs.OPS("your_op_name")`.
-The "named" operator terminology is inspired by Q-Sys Named Components and Named Controls which allow users to access those elements externally, and, in fact, using NAPs allows users an easy way to expose operators to remote applications.
+NAPs provides similar functionality as TD's built in `Global OP Shortcuts` for any family of operators as well as for parameters.
+You simply create a short alias for the operator/parameter, then you can access it from anywhere in your network via `op.NAPs.OPS("your_op_name")` or `op.NAPs.PARS("your_par_name")`.
+The "named" operator/parameter terminology is inspired by Q-Sys Named Components and Named Controls which allow users to access those elements externally, and, in fact, using NAPs allows users an easy way to expose operators and parameters to remote applications.

 ## Using NAPs
 ### **Adding Operators**